-Parkinson’s Disease and Dopamine Deficiency in Asheville, NC
+Parkinson’s Disease and Dopamine Deficiency in Hendersonville, NC

 Parkinson’s disease (PD) is a neurodegenerative disorder that affects predominately dopamine-producing (“dopaminergic”) neurons in the part of the brain called the substantia nigra.
 This area of the brain is unique because it produces dopamine, which in the brain functions as a neurotransmitter—a chemical released by neurons to send signals to other nerve cells.
 The brain includes several distinct dopamine pathways, one of which plays a major role in reward-motivated behavior.
 Most types of rewards increase the level of dopamine in the brain.
 Other brain dopamine pathways are involved in motor control and in controlling the release of various hormones.
 Outside the central nervous system, dopamine functions primarily as a local chemical messenger.
 In blood vessels, it inhibits norepinephrine release and acts as a vasodilator.
 In the kidneys, it increases sodium excretion and urine output.
 In the pancreas, it reduces insulin production, which greatly impacts hunger and growth.
 In the digestive system, it reduces gastrointestinal motility and protects intestinal mucosa.
 In the immune system, it reduces the activity of lymphocytes.

 As wide ranging as the effects of dopamine are in general function, in PD the loss of dopamine seems to lead to the symptoms that define PD.
 Symptoms generally develop slowly over years, although the age of onset and progression of symptoms is different from one person to another due to the diversity of the disease and the diversity of those afflicted.
 People with PD may experience:

 - Tremor, mainly at rest and described as pill rolling tremor in hands.
 Other forms of tremor are possible

 - Limb rigidity